 For example, the chart below graphs Qmax for typical sintered wick heat pipes of varying diameters against the orientation in which the pipe is required to operate.
 The grey line represents a10mm pipe designed to maximize Qmax when flat (0-degree orientation).
 Like all heat pipes the Qmax increases as the evaporator is moved below the condenser.
 The opposite is also true and there can be as much as a 95% drop in Qmax from one orientation extreme to the next.
 However, the internal structure – wick thickness, wick porosity, and amount of working fluid – can be changed to optimize for specific conditions.

-If the engineer knows that the heat pipe will be required to operate in orientations between -50 to -90 degrees, the wick structure can be optimized to increase the capillary pumping action.
+When the heat pipe is required to operate in orientations between -50 to -90 degrees, the wick structure can be optimized to increase the capillary pumping action.
 As seen in the chart below, a gravity optimized 6mm heat pipe now has a higher power carrying capacity (Qmax) than its non-optimized 6mm counterpart, to meet the needs of this application.
 The trade-off?
 Its Qmax is lower than the non-gravity optimized 6mm pipe in orientations above -45 degrees.

-Heat pipes can be made into virtually any shape by bending and/or flattening them; subject to certain parameters.
+Heat pipes can be made into virtually any shape by bending and/or flattening them, subject to certain parameters.
 The typical minimum bend radius is 3-times the diameter of the tube.
-However, bending will reduce its Qmax, the maximum power transport capacity.
+However, bending a heat pipe will reduce its Qmax, the maximum power transport capacity.
 Smooth, gradual bends will have less of an effect than tight ones, but a good rule of thumb is for every 45-degree bend Qmax will decrease by 2.5%.
-Please contact Celsia firstname.lastname@example.org for detailed information regarding your application.

-Flattening a heat pipe to one-third of its original diameter is generally considered the maximum, although this figure decrease with smaller pipes (2-4mm) and increases with larger ones (>10mm). ).
+Flattening a sintered heat pipe to one-third of its original diameter is generally considered the maximum, although this figure decreases with smaller pipes (2-4mm) and increases with larger ones (>10mm).
+Ultra-thin heat pipes can be produced using other wick structures.
 Performance can be affected as the tube is flattened.
 The chart below offers some insight into how flattening affects heat pipe performance.
 Provided a heat pipe is properly matched to the application, its Qmax is determined by the lower of the wick limit or the vapor limit.
 For instance, for a round 6mm standard heat pipe the wick limit (black dotted line) is just under 60 watts.
 Flattening it to 4, 3.5, or 3mm has no effect on its Qmax as the vapor limit is above the wick limit.
 Note that flattening a round 8 or 10mm heat pipe to 3mm or 2.5mm will have a substantial effect on its Qmax.

 Recommended Blog Posts